 (6) The State Administrative Tribunal may act under the State Administrative Tribunal Act 2004 section 25(6) in relation to a direction that is stayed under subregulation (5) as if the order were stayed by an order of the Tribunal under section 25 of that Act, and section 25(7) of that Act applies accordingly.

+(7) A person given a direction under subregulation (2) must comply with the direction.

+Penalty for this subregulation: a fine of $10 000.

+[Regulation 86 amended: Gazette 6 Sep 2019 p.
+3194.]

+86A.
+Bees to be kept in hives of approved design

+(1) A person who keeps bees must keep them in a hive of an approved design.

+Penalty for this subregulation: a fine of $10 000.

+(2) Subregulation (1) does not apply to a person who keeps bees in a cage or ventilated box without frames for the purpose of —

+(a) moving the bees from one place to another; or

+(b) moving the bees in accordance with the terms and conditions of a permit held by that person.

+[Regulation 86A inserted: Gazette 6 Sep 2019 p.
+3194-5.]

 87. Storage of hives

 (1) A person must not store, or cause to be stored, a hive unless the entrance to the hive is closed.